Bioxydyn/TraceFlow/README.md

 - Functions to connect and execute pipeline components
 - Compliance checks to ensure the pipeline adheres to the required standards
 ```

-## Running TraceFlow

-With your Markdown files in place, you can run TraceFlow using the following command:

-    traceflow --run --pdf

-This command will generate PDFs for all your documentation and test cases, as well as a validation pack and traceability matrix.